Workshop or Training

 The following key questions and concepts are covered:

 - Why and when is a rigorous evaluation of social impact needed?

-- The common pitfalls of evaluations, and why does randomization help.
+- The common pitfalls of evaluations and how randomization helps avoid them.

 - The key components of a good randomized evaluation design.

 - Alternative techniques for incorporating randomization into project design.

 - How do you determine the appropriate sample size, measure outcomes, and manage data?

 - Guarding against threats that may undermine the integrity of the results.